cvwjensen/springbootcourse/101/person-service-starter/README.md

 and will be sure to include your beans in the client project.

 - create a new file under `src/main/resources/META-INF/spring/org.springframework.boot.autoconfigure.AutoConfiguration.imports`
-Add a line with this content: `com.example.personservicestarter.PersonServiceConfiguration` (or whatever your configuration file is called)
+Add a line with this content: `org.example.personservicestarter.PersonServiceConfiguration` (or whatever your configuration file is called)

 #### Solution

 Content of `src/main/resources/META-INF/spring/org.springframework.boot.autoconfigure.AutoConfiguration.imports`:

 ```
-com.example.personservicestarter.PersonServiceConfiguration
+org.example.personservicestarter.PersonServiceConfiguration
 ```

 ### Exercise 7: Build and install the project